 - Engage with the senior community to ensure their best care.

-Such project is an on-going effort that we hope can be built and improved by current and future first migrant generations from Latin America.
+Such program is an on-going effort that we hope can be built and improved by current and future first migrant generations from Latin America.

 - INCLUSION – The needs of older people from CALD backgrounds, their families and carers are included in the development of Australian Government ageing and aged care policies and programs on an ongoing basis;